WCSCourses/PRS_2025/course_modules_2025/Day4_pratical2.docx.md

 #### Questions
 From the on-screen output:
 1. Do you notice anything interesting in the way BridgePRS handled the phenotype file?
-2. How many phenotypes was BridgePRS able to identify in the phenotype file? in what way do these phenotypes differ?
+2. How many phenotypes was BridgePRS able to identify in the phenotype file? in what way do they  differ?
-3. Which resulting files have been generated in ./out/save/ ?
+3. What output files were generated in ./out_config-AFR-single/save/ ?

 #### Note
 In the next code snippet the file path of the newly created .config (configuration) file has been incorporated into the run command.
 This information was provided as part of the on-screen output in the previous step.